N.B. – BOOKINGS WILL NOT OPEN UNTIL 15 MARCH, 2018.

-All walkers are required to pre-book onto walks, unless otherwise stated in the programme.
+All walkers are required to pre-book onto walks, unless otherwise stated in the programme (such as the Pot Luck Walks).

 This is for the following reasons:

-- For the participant to enjoy the walk.
+- For the participant to know that they have a place on the walk.

 - Health and Safety: to have the correct ratio of leaders to walkers.
 This can vary from walk to walk depending on the terrain, type of walk and the leader.